 These regulations shall come into operation on the day on which the Building and Construction Industry Training Fund and Levy Collection Act 1990 comes into operation 1.

-3. Work excluded from definition of “construction work”
+3. Work excluded (Act s.
+3(1) construction work)

 (1) The following work is work that is excluded from the definition of construction work under section 3(1) of the Act —